 Rocks of Nallamala Hills

-The rocks of the Nallamala ranges belong to the Kadapa system which is a series some 20,000 ft. thick.
+The rocks of the Nallamala ranges belong to the Kadapa system which is a thick series of 20,000 ft.
 The primary rocks are Quartzite superimposed with an asymmetrical salty formation.
 Some sandstone is also to be found.
 The rocks in Nallamala here are very irregular and soft in texture thus rendering commercial exploitation impossible.
 These rocks are among the oldest in the world and have been formed as a result of large scale volcanic activity hundreds of millions of years ago.

 Nallamalas run in a nearly north-south alignment, parallel to the Coromandel Coast for close to 430 kilometers between the Krishna River and Pennar River.
 The northern boundaries of Nallamala Hill are marked by the flat Palnadu basin while in the south it merges with the Tirupati hills.